-- 1) Explain the forces and its related laws of mechanics in static and dynamic conditions. - 2) Analyse the forces and its motions on particles, rigid bodies and structures. - 3) Solve the moment of inertia of any sections and masses for the structural members.
+- 1. Understand the forces and its related laws of mechanics in static and dynamic conditions. - 2.
+Calculate the actions and moments on particles, rigid bodies and structures. - 3.
+Determine the geometrical properties of different sections and bodies. - 4.
+Understand the concepts of motion and its effects on particles and rigid bodies. - 5.
+Calculate the frictional forces and analyze the equilibrium of systems.